Sarai (city): Old Sarai

 As the principal seat of Batu, Berke, and their successors, Sarai was effectively the capital of a great empire, although the khan and his court occasionally resided at other sites as well.
-Various Rus' princes came to Sarai to pledge allegiance to the Khan and receive his patent of authority (yarlyk).
-In 1261, the city became a seat of the Saray diocese of the Russian Church (Krutitsy), and in 1315 also of a Catholic diocese.
+The Mongols did not replace the ruling Russian elite and so the Russian princes were required to visit Sarai to pledge allegiance to the khan and receive the khan's patent of approval (yarlyk) as a condition of keeping their thrones.
+In 1261, the city became a seat of the Saray diocese of the Russian Church (Krutitsy), presiding over a Russian community that lived there.
+It was considered advantageous for leading Russian princes to have a high-ranking Greek or Russian bishop be present at the khan's court.
+The bishop of Sarai was also likely responsible for overseeing Russians and Greeks residing and trading at the court of the khan.
+The bishop at times was also sent to negotiate with the Byzantines in Constantinople.
+The friars established themselves in Sarai in 1280.

 It also served, at least occasionally, as the burial site of khans: when he died in 1266, Berke was buried at the "Sarai of Batu", according to the Ilkhanid vizier Rashīd ad-Dīn Faḍlullāh.
 Berke had presumably continued the development of the city, promoting the settlement of Muslims and attracting Muslim literati, leading later Muslim accounts to credit him with the foundation of the city; this probably led to references to the "Sarai of Berke", although it is doubtful that there was ever an entirely separate city called "Sarai of Berke" (two cities, Sarāy-i Bātū and Sarāy-i Barka, are only mentioned by the 15th-century Persian author Muʿīn-ad-Dīn Naṭanzī, who is often confused about the history of the Golden Horde); it certainly cannot be identified with "New Sarai", which was founded more than six decades after Berke's death.
 The earliest coins struck at Sarai have been identified with issues of Berke from 1264/1265.
 During the reign of Mengu-Timur Khan silver coins (dirhams) were again struck with the label "Sarai" in 1272/1273; coins of more consistent standard and issue followed under Toqta Khan, especially after 1310.